 My approach to therapy

-At its heart, therapy is a specific type of conversation between two people that is focused on the concerns of the person who is seeking help.
-I offer a time and place to meet and my skill, experience, and attention to listen deeply to what is worrying you, and to what you want and need to express.
+Essentially, therapy is a specific type of conversation between two people that is focused on the concerns of the person who is seeking help.
+I offer a regular time and place to meet, and my attention and experience in order to listen deeply to what is confusing, distressing and discouraging you.

 The Therapeutic Relationship